 Otherwise, follow the instructions included in your kit and have fun!

 What is a hugger ceiling fan?

 Yes, you can!
-A lot of people are under the impression that flush-mount fans only work on flat ceilings, but that’s not true.
-You just have to know how to mount it properly.
+Many believe that flush-mount fans only work on flat ceilings, but that’s not true.
+You have to know how to mount it properly.

-A flush-mount fan is just a regular ceiling fan with no visible frame or blades.
-It looks like it’s floating in air because it hangs from the ceiling by chains instead of resting on any kind of stand.
-These types of fans are great for people who have vaulted or sloped ceilings, because they don’t protrude into the room like other kinds of fans do—they hang down, leaving plenty of room for furniture and other decorations underneath them.
+A flush-mount fan is a regular ceiling fan with no visible frame or blades.
+It looks like it’s floating in the air because it hangs from the ceiling by chains instead of resting on any stand.
+These fans are great for vaulted or sloped ceilings because they don’t protrude into the room as other fans do—they hang down, leaving plenty of room for furniture and other decorations underneath them.

 - Extender rings are small, circular pieces of metal that come in different sizes to accommodate different types of ceilings.
-They slide into the gaps between the ceiling beam and your fan’s mounting brackets so that they’re flush with each other, which makes it look like they’re resting directly on top of one another instead of hanging down from chains or other means. -The extender ring also serves as a weight-bearing device, which means that it keeps your fan from falling down if there’s an earthquake or other natural disaster.
+They slide into the gaps between the ceiling beam and your fan’s mounting brackets, so they’re flush with each other, making it look like they’re resting directly on top of one another instead of hanging down from chains or other means. -The extender ring also serves as a weight-bearing device, which keeps your fan from falling if there’s an earthquake or other natural disaster.